 NSDUH has been conducted since 1971 and serves as the primary source of information on the prevalence and incidence of illicit drug, alcohol, and tobacco use in the civilian noninstitutionalized population ages 12 and over in the United States.
 Information about substance use and substance use disorders, mental health problems, and receipt of substance abuse and mental health treatment is also included.

 The survey covers residents of households (living in houses/townhouses, apartments, condominiums, etc.), persons in noninstitutional group quarters (e.g., shelters, rooming/boarding houses, college dormitories, migratory workers' camps, and halfway houses), and civilians living on military bases.
 The survey excludes homeless people who do not use shelters, active military personnel, and residents of institutional group quarters.
 NSDUH data are not only representative of the population nationally but also representative of the population in each state and the District of Columbia.
 The survey design includes an independent, multistage area probability sample for each state and the District of Columbia to accommodate state estimates of substance use and mental health.
 The unit analysis is at the person level.
-Respondents are given a choice of mode of data collection, either through in-person interviews or via a web survey.
-Computer-assisted interviewing (CAI) methods, including audio computer-assisted self-interviewing (ACASI), are used to provide a private and confidential setting to complete in-person interviews.
+The mode of data collection is through in-person interviews with sampled persons.
+Computer-assisted interviewing (CAI) methods, including audio computer-assisted self-interviewing (ACASI), are used to provide a private and confidential setting to complete the interview.
 Over 67,500 interviews are conducted each year using these methods.

 Agency Contact: